 The Company's primary investment objective is to generate current income through debt and equity investments.
 A secondary objective of the Company is to generate long-term capital appreciation through equity and equity-related investments, including warrants, convertible securities and other rights to acquire equity securities.
-The Company's portfolio strategy is to invest primarily in illiquid debt and equity securities issued by lower middle market ("LMM") companies, which generally have annual revenues between \$10 million and \$150 million, and middle market ("Middle Market") companies that are generally larger in size than the LMM companies.
-The Company categorizes some of its investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments.
+The Company's portfolio strategy is to invest primarily in illiquid debt and equity securities issued by lower middle market ("LMM") companies, which generally have annual revenues between \$10 million and \$150 million, and debt securities issued by middle market ("Middle Market") companies that are generally larger in size than the LMM companies, with annual revenues typically between \$10 million and \$3 billion.
+The Company's LMM and Middle Market portfolio investments generally range in size from \$1 million to \$15 million.
+The Company categorizes some of its investments in LMM companies and Middle Market companies as private Loan ("Private Loan") portfolio investments.
 Private Loan investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that the Company originates on a collaborative basis with other investment funds.
 Private Loan investments are typically similar in size, structure, terms and conditions to investments the Company holds in its LMM portfolio and Middle Market portfolio.
-The Company's portfolio also includes other portfolio ("Other Portfolio") investments primarily consisting of the Company's investment in HMS-ORIX (see Note 4 - Investment in HMS-ORIX) and investments managed by third parties, which differ from the typical profiles for the Company's other types of investments.
+The Company's portfolio also includes other portfolio ("Other Portfolio") investments primarily consisting of investments managed by third parties, which differ from the typical profiles for the Company's other types of investments.

 The Company previously registered for sale up to 150,000,000 shares of common stock pursuant to a registration statement on Form N-2 (File No. 333-178548) which was initially declared effective by the Securities and Exchange Commission (the "SEC") on June 4, 2012 (the "Initial Offering").
 The Initial Offering terminated on December 1, 2015.
-The Company had raised approximately \$601.2 million under the Initial Offering, including proceeds from the dividend reinvestment plan of approximately\$22.0 million.
-The Company also registered for sale up to \$1,500,000,000 worth of shares of common stock (the "Offering") pursuant to a new registration statement on Form N-2 (File No. 333-204659), as amended.
+The Company raised approximately \$601.2 million under the Initial Offering, including proceeds from the distribution reinvestment plan of approximately\$22.0 million.
+The Company also registered for sale up to \$1,500,000,000 worth of shares of common stock (the "Offering") pursuant to a new registration statement on Form N-2 (File No. 333-204659), as amended and declared effective by the SEC on May 1, 2017.
 With the approval of the Company's board of directors, the Company closed the Offering to new investors effective September 30, 2017.
-Through December 31, 2018, the Company raised approximately \$211.2 million in the Offering, including proceeds from the distribution reinvestment plan of approximately \$79.5 million.
+Through December 31, 2019, the Company raised approximately \$236.3 million in the Offering, including proceeds from the distribution reinvestment plan of approximately \$104.6 million.